 There is a connection between the prolonged use of cosmetics and the effect on our health and environment.
 Not all cosmetic products are safe for you!
 We have seen throughout the years the beautiful labels and big promises of many well-known cosmetic companies.
 We need to understand that what makes a product to be good or bad for you, is the list of ingredients.

-Marking the Products in “Lavender Natural Cosmetics”
+Marking the Products in “Lavender All Natural Cosmetics”

-In “Lavender Natural Cosmetics“, we take very seriously the need to list the ingredients we use.
+In “Lavender Natural Cosmetics“, we take very seriously the necessity to list the ingredients we use.
 In all of our packaging, you will find the list of ingredients in Hebrew and also in English.
 We keep our information transparent by listing all of the components of our products in a language you can understand.
 So each customer can know exactly what the product contains.
 You can know without the need for a magnifying glass or a chemical dictionary.

 All written on the site is based on the opinion of the writers and their best experience and is not a substitute for a medical opinion.